Korean Diets: The Oriental Secret to Losing Weight

 In the West, a lot of attention has been drawn to Asian women because of their slim figures.
-Even if genetics play a role, there is no doubt that food also contributes to this trait.
+Even if genetics play a role, there’s no doubt that food has a lot to do with it.

 Western-style food is presently influencing oriental food.
-Still, countries like Japan and Korea are keeping to many healthy culinary traditions that don’t cause weight gain.
+Still, countries like Japan and Korea are sticking to many healthy culinary traditions that don’t cause weight gain.

 In fact, Koreans have a longer life expectancy and lower obesity rates than people from other developed countries.
 What’s their secret?
-Why is it so healthy?
-In this article you can find the main weight losing features of Korean diets .
+In this article, you’ll discover the main weight losing features of Korean diets.